 I installed it with some 3″ corner brackets, mostly because those were the only things I could find that fit the size of my shelf.

-The finished shelf fits perfectly in my space and adds the little bit of glitz that I was looking for.
+The finished shelf fits perfectly in my space and adds the little bit of glam that I was looking for.

-It’s the perfect size for holding bubble bath and perfume bottles, which is exactly what I wanted!
+It’s just the right size for holding bubble bath and perfume bottles, which is exactly what I wanted!

-And that’s how some aluminum flashing and a board and a little bit of sparkle turn into Glitz and Glam DIY Silver Shelves.
+So that’s how some aluminum flashing and a board and a little bit of sparkle turn into a glam DIY bathroom wall shelf.